Ruth L. Schwartz: Education

 She graduated with a B.A. from Wesleyan University; an M.F.A. from the University of Michigan; and, a Ph.D. in Transpersonal Psychology from the University of Integrative Learning.

 Career

 Her most recent poetry collection is Miraculum (Autumn House Press, 2012.)
 She is also the author of Soul on Earth: A Guide To Living & Loving Your Human Life (Six Directions Press, 2012) and Conscious Lesbian Dating & Love (Six Directions Press, 2015), as well as a memoir, Death In Reverse: A Love Story (Michigan State University Press, 2003.)

-She is the founder and director of the Conscious Girlfriend Academy, an international online academy and community helping lesbians date wisely and love well.
+She is the founder and director of the Conscious Girlfriend Academy, an international online academy and community focused on supporting lesbian relationships and dating.

 She has taught at Cleveland State University, Goddard College, Mills College, California State University-Fresno, California College of the Arts.
 She teaches at Ashland University, and offers workshops and one-on-one mentoring on the theme of The Writer As Shaman nationwide.
 She lives in Oakland, California.